mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 );
 ```

-In this example, in order to correctly apply a particular style to the delete icon of `Chip`, you need to select the component as specifically as follows:
+In this example, in order to correctly apply a particular style to the delete icon of `Chip`, you need to bump the specificity as shown below:

 ```css
 .MuiChip-root .green {